 Additionally for eyelash enhancement/shaded eyeliner procedures:

-if you have eyelash extensions they must be taken off by your lash technician prior to procedure
+if you have eyelash extensions they must be taken off by your lash technician few days prior to procedure

 if you use eyelash serum you must inform me about it prior to booking a procedure to receive special instructions

 if you wear contacts, please, use glasses the day of procedure, no contacts are allowed in the eyes for the procedure

 Additionally for lip blush procedure: